kandarpkakkad/GUI-For-Hyperspectral-Image-Preprocessing-Using-Python/README.md

 the inside structure of leaves varies from plant to plant.
 This urges us to understand which plant is there.

-<b>Water:</b> In the liquid state, water has commonly low reflectance, with clear wa-
-ter having the best reflectance in the blue portion of the unmistakable piece of the range.
+**Water:** In the liquid state, water has commonly low reflectance, with clear wa- ter having the best reflectance in the blue portion of the unmistakable piece of the range.
 Water has high absorption and no reflectance in the nearby infrared wavelengths extend.Turbid water has high reflectance in